spencer-t-boone/GIGANTES-task-3/README.md

 These packages are found in the various subfolders in this codebase.
 These are organized according to their implementation in the following folders:

-* family_continuation_prototype: This folder contains the scripts for Package 1A.
+* *family_continuation_prototype*: This folder contains the scripts for Package 1A.
 These scripts are written in Python and are independent of any software package, requiring only the standard Python NumPy and SciPy libraries.
-* sempy_scripts: This folder contains the scripts for Packages 1B, 3 and 4.
+* *sempy_scripts*: This folder contains the scripts for Packages 1B, 3 and 4.
 These scripts require the installation of SEMPy, an open-source multi-body dynamics library developed at ISAE-SUPAERO.
 These scripts are written in Python.
-* transition_to_ephemeris model: This folder contains the scripts for Package 2.
+* *transition_to_ephemeris_model*: This folder contains the scripts for Package 2.
 These scripts require the installation of GODOT and MIDAS, ESA's flight dynamics and mission analysis libraries.